This page contains tips and tricks for developers, further resources, along with information on how to set up your build environment on your platform.

 attesterRatio: the expected fraction of attesters that actually do their work for every slot (default 0.73)

-For example, to run the state simulator for 384 slots, with 20,000 validators, and an average of 66% of attesters doing their work every slot, while outputting snapshots of the state twice per epoch, run:
+For example, to run the block simulator for 384 slots, with 20,000 validators, and an average of 66% of attesters doing their work every slot, run: